ghiliweld/ideas/README.md

 Not all of my ideas are here.
 The really good ones that I'm working that stand to make a lot of money are obviously hidden until I'm ready to announce them.

 Feel free to take any of my ideas and build on them if you want.
-All that I ask is that you **let me know first**(We might be able to work together on this one) and **give me credit**.
+All that I ask is that you **let me know first**(We might be able to work together on it) and **give me credit**.

 Hit me up by email: ghiliaweld@gmail.com